pterodactyl/documentation/panel/downloading.md

 # Download

-Before downloading the Pterodactyl Panel, we first need to create a directory to store it in.
+Before downloading the Pterodactyl Panel, we need to create a directory to store it in.

 ```